 Perhaps more importantly, employees going through an offboarding process can have their access and credentials quickly and reliably deactivated.
 Because the system is aware of all the access that has been granted to the employee, the responsible administrators can check off as each access point is removed.
 This greatly reduces the threat of unauthorized access and security issues created by a disgruntled former employee.

 Below is one example of a user access request process.
-We provide this process as a downloadable template for customers.
-It's fairly straightforward but illustrates how a system could be designed.
+We provide this process as a downloadable process app which illustrates, at a basic level, how an access request system could be designed.

 This sample process allows a user to request access to software and systems.
-The form includes questions about the user as well as the type of access they need including a separate form for any HR access needs.
+The form includes questions about the user and the type of access they need, including a separate form for any HR access needs.
 It provides two levels of approval with approver options for rejecting the request.
 It also allows for a delivery date to be submitted for each type of access.

-Notifications, alerts, and reminders ensure that tasks are performed within the expected timeframes while escalations and delegations help prevent tasks from falling through the cracks.
-In addition, access requesters can always see the status of their request without having to send emails or make phone calls.
+Notifications, alerts, and reminders ensure that tasks are performed within the expected timeframes.
+At the same time, escalations and delegations help prevent tasks from falling through the cracks.
+In addition, access requesters can always see the status of their requests without having to send emails or make phone calls.
 Allow users to make multiple access requests from one form to streamline the process.
 Route each request on the form differently, depending on the system or department.